Jack Suwinski Preview, Player Props: Pirates vs. Royals

 Jack Suwinski At The Plate

-- Suwinski has picked up a hit in 45.5% of his 112 games this year, with at least two hits in 14.3% of them.
+- Suwinski has picked up a hit in 52 of 113 games this season, with multiple hits 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.